Frequently Asked Questions

 How do you support sustainability?

 At Sarah Bellum's Bakery & Workshop, we are committed to social and environmental sustainability.
 To contribute to environmental sustainability, our clamshell containers are made of plant-based material, do not leach toxic chemicals, and quickly degrade in the trash (since clamshells are not currently recyclable or compostable in Portland).
 All of our cups, lids, straws, and utensils are biodegradable and non-toxic.
-We donate all "expired" baked goods to Urban Gleaners for re-distribution to re-purpose them as they are still edible.
+We donate all "expired" baked goods to Urban Gleaners or food pantries for re-distribution to re-purpose them as they are still edible.
 We use low-energy light bulbs and conserve water.
-We copost food scraps and coffee grounds.
+We compost food scraps and coffee grounds.
 We recycle containers.
 We have our own small sustainable, organic garden beds behind our bakery shop.
 All of our ingredients are organic, vegetarian, ethically sourced, and local where possible.